Baqend/guide/src/index.md

 # Baqend JavaScript SDK

 Welcome to the Baqend JavaScript guide.
-If you haven't done it yet, you can easily [quickstart](http://www.baqend.com/#download) a private local Baqend server.
+If you haven't done it yet, you can easily [quickstart](http://dashboard.baqend.com/) by creating a baqend account and starting a free tier cloud hosted baqend app.

 ## Setup